 • Spatial statistics — geostatistics, point patterns

 Production-ready with full MCP protocol compliance, HTTP transport and SSE support, stdio mode for Claude Desktop, and a publicly available test server.
-At 197 stars, it’s the most starred R MCP server.
+Growth has been minimal (197→201 stars since March) but it remains the dominant R MCP server with a live cloud endpoint and 275 commits.

 Other R Servers